Waqar06/Capstone/README.md

 ### F-Factor New Formulation

   The aim was to create a new formulation for calculating F-Factor.
 Based on the ignition fire dataset, we created a new formulation using convex optimization to calculate the control factors weights and penalties under a given threshold.
+A simulation of 7000 years shows the penalty is range within the given threshold.

   #### How to run code
   1. Download the required data from Dataset/Dataset.csv